890mn/890mn/README.md

 - 👋 Hi, I’m @890mn
 - 👀 I’m interested in ACG
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:https://space.bilibili.com/45409103

 <!---
 890mn/890mn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.